-The Student Funding Office can help with any queries you may have about your funding whilst you are a student here at the University.
-We can help with the following:
+The Student Funding Office can help with funding queries whilst you are a student here at the University.
+Staff can help with:

 The Student Funding Office is based on the ground floor of Senate House.
-The office is open on weekdays throughout the year from 9 am - 5 pm.
+The office is open on weekdays throughout the year from 9 am to 5 pm.

-If you are a full-time UK student, you should have already applied for your student support for the coming academic year from Student Finance.
+If you are a full-time UK student, you should have already applied for your student support for the coming academic year.

 Please note: if eligible, you will receive either the Maintenance Grant or the Special Support Grant, not both.

-If you did apply by the deadline, and have not yet received your student support notification, you should contact one of the following to find out about any possible delays:
+If you did apply by the deadline, and have not yet received your student support notification, you should contact your funding provider to find out about any possible delays.

 If you have not yet applied, you are not too late, but you are advised to do so immediately.
 If your student loan for living costs (for UK students) or funding is delayed, you may be eligible for a short-term loan, up to a maximum of £200.
 Please contact the Student Funding Office team once you are registered for further information.